OzzyProjects/datalink_layer_sniffer/README.md

 **NEW RELEASE - WORK IN PROGRESS**

+**Last update : new Bluetooth protocols mananged (L2CAP, HCI H4, OBEX etc...) and a raw sniffer engine designed for Bluetooth will come soon.**

 **DO NOT HESITATE TO LEAVE YOUR FEEDBACK TO LET ME DO SOME IMPROVEMENTS**

 **New release working with libpcap.
 The older one dealt with raw sockets only**